 Visualization depicting Typhoon Maysak in the Southwest Pacific region as observed by the Global Precipitation Measurement (GPM) Core Satellite on March 30th, 2015.
 GPM/GMI precipitation rates are displayed as the camera moves in on the storm.
 A slicing plane moves across the volume to display precipitation rates throughout the structure of the storm.
 Shades of green to red represent liquid precipitation extending down to the ground.
+This video is also available on our YouTube channel.

 The Global Precipitation Measurement (GPM) Core Satellite captured a 3-D image of Typhoon Maysak on March 30th as the storm approached the Yap Islands.
 The storm later intensified to a category 5-equivalent super typhoon with 150-mph sustained winds.